jim-xie-cn/FreeAeon-Fractal/README.md

 # FreeAeon-Fractal Project

-This is a toolkit for Multifractal Analysis or .
+This is a toolkit for Multifractal Analysis or Fractal Dimension calculating.

 ## Installation